 The second approach, adopted by this paper, models the seller's default as an \emph{endogenous} event which occurs when the seller's reserve is less than the contractual indemnity.
-This approach is arguably more realistic than the first one but in the meantime, leads to a challenging optimal insurance problem, which may explain why there is only limited study under endogenous default.
-To save space, we mainly focus on papers that are closely related to our paper.\footnote{There are certainly other papers that feature endogenous default in their insurance models.
-For instance, \citet{chen2024bowley} seek a Bowley solution (Stackelberg equilibrium) to a reinsurance game with default risk.} In an early attempt, \citet{biffis2012optimal} study a Pareto optimal insurance problem under endogenous default (and background risk) for a risk-averse buyer and a risk-neutral seller.
-They derive several properties of the optimal insurance, should it exist, but fail to find an analytical solution to the optimal contract. \citet{asimit2013optimal} consider a more concrete setup (but without background risk) in which the seller's reserve is based on the Value-at-Risk (VaR) rule, and insurance contracts are priced by the distortion premium principle.
-When the buyer aims to minimize their risk (measured by either VaR or a distortion risk measure), they obtain the optimal contract in (semi)closed form. \citet{cai2014optimal} conduct a similar study as \citet{asimit2013optimal} but assume the expected-value premium principle and no bankruptcy costs ($\tau = 1$); they find an analytical solution for the optimal contract that maximizes the buyer's expected utility or minimizes the VaR.
-Note that neither \citet{asimit2013optimal} nor \citet{cai2014optimal} consider the seller's background risk.
-We discuss the key differences between our paper and \citet{biffis2012optimal}, \citet{asimit2013optimal}, and \citet{cai2014optimal} in the main paper; see Remark \ref{rem:ind} on admissible indemnities, Remark \ref{rem:X_dist} on model assumptions, and Remarks \ref{rem:Ia} and \ref{rem:I_op} on optimal contracts.
+This approach is arguably more realistic than the first one but leads to a more challenging optimal (re)insurance problem, which may explain why there is only limited study under endogenous default.
+In an early attempt, \citet{biffis2012optimal} study a Pareto optimal insurance problem under endogenous default (and background risk) for a risk-averse insured and a risk-neutral insurer.
+They derive several properties of the optimal insurance, should it exist, but fail to find an analytical solution to the optimal contract. \citet{asimit2013optimal} consider a more concrete setup (but without background risk) in which the reinsurer's reserve is based on the Value-at-Risk (VaR) rule, and reinsurance contracts are priced by the distortion premium principle.
+When the insurer aims to minimize its risk (measured by either VaR or a distortion risk measure), they obtain the optimal contract in (semi)closed form. \citet{cai2014optimal} conduct a similar study as \citet{asimit2013optimal} but assume the expected-value premium principle and no bankruptcy costs ($\tau = 1$); they find an analytical solution for the optimal contract that maximizes the insurer's expected utility or minimizes the VaR.
+Note that neither \citet{asimit2013optimal} nor \citet{cai2014optimal} consider the reinsurer's background risk.
+More recently, \citet{chen2024bowley} seek a Bowley solution to a reinsurance game in the presence of endogenous default risk.